CBoettcher16590/developing-software-intro-final/src/calculator/README.md

 [Go Back](../../README.md)

-In this Version of the project (`1.1.7`), the `calcHouseMaterials`, and `getHouseMaterials` functions will display their stored infromation in the command line.
+In this Version of the project (`1.1.8`), the `calcHouseMaterials`, and `getHouseMaterials` functions will display their stored infromation in the command line.
 I have created an interface called `IHouseOutput` that ensures that the output of each of these functions will work for Gerlads purposes.

 ## calcHouseMaterials( name:string, width:number, length:number, unit:boolean )

 The `calcHouseMaterials` function takes four parameters: `name`, `length`, `width`, and `units`.

-It is used within the `calc-house-materials` command, and gets its values passed from here.
+*New to Version 1.1.8*

+I have also added the `houseMaterials` function inside the body of the `calcHouseMaterials` function.
+This will allow us to fill enter more data in our IHouseOutput.

 Example:

 When we execute this command in the terminal...
 ```
-node dist/index calc-house-materials -l 10 -w 10 -n Test --isFeet true
+node dist/index calc-house-materials -l 120 -w 120 --isFeet false -n Test
 ```

 Our calcHouseMaterials Function will return: